Nekiwo/Everything-Space/README.md

-# Everything Space!
+# History Of Space
-A TypeScript project that teaches you everything about space<br/>
+Source for my interactive video about space<br/>

 ## Important
 Currently this project is not completed, no reason to build yet